 As a busy teaching professional, it is normal to neglect other areas of your life; however, when you do so, it upsets the balance of your life.
 Self-improvement is all about maintaining balance in our lives and striving to be a whole person.
-This is why it is so important to find time to dedicate to all the important areas of your life, not just your teaching career.
+This is why it is important to dedicate to all the important areas of your life, not just your teaching career.
 These 5 ways to become a better teaching professional may help you get motivated to a better balance in your life – there is more to life than work.

 Get Adequate Rest

-We, humans, are simply not meant to be sedentary.
+We, humans, are not meant to be sedentary.
 Too many of us lead very idle lives while consuming a high-sugar, high-fat diet.
 No wonder diabetes is almost an epidemic in the U.S.A. right now.
 We need to exercise.
 Whether that means a walk in the park or a trip to the gym or the tennis court, the point is to perform 20-30 minutes of exercise 3-4 times per week.
-Exercise keeps your mind sharp, improves your sleep, and helps you to de-stress, all positive side-effects.
+Exercise keeps your mind sharp, improves your sleep, and helps you de-stress all positive side-effects.

 Eat a Sensible Diet

 This goes hand-in-hand with exercise.
 The bottom line is that by eating healthier, you will look and feel better.
 Now consider this: learning to control your hunger and cravings for “junk” food will build discipline that will spill over into other areas of your life.

 The important point here is to take time away from your “to-do” list.
 If you have religious/spiritual inclinations, pray or meditate.
 If not, engage in relaxation, “me time,” or yoga.
 Trying to stop that ongoing chatter in your head is not easy, so relax and let go of the thoughts in your head and focus on your heart for a designated time each day.

 Engage Your Creativity